XiaoLabJHU/GRN_Inference/README.md

 The GRN inference pipeline implemented here is modular, one can use specific functions to calculate MI quantities based on kNN and integrate the output matrix into a different inference algorithm than the ones implemented here.<br>
 ![GRN inference pipeline:](/GRN_inference_pipeline.svg)<br>

+### Prerequisite - Creating a python virtual environment and installing dependencies:<br>
+#### Install venv
+sudo apt install python3.8-venv

+#### In your project folder run the command below. venv will create a virtual Python installation in the env folder.
+python3 -m venv env

+#### Activating a virtual environment will put the virtual environment-specific python and pip executables into your shell’s PATH.
+source env/bin/activate

+#### Confirm you are using the python environment
+which python

+#### Tell pip to install all packages in the requirements file (for specific python project)
+python3 -m pip install -r requirements.txt

+#### Leaving the virtual environment when done
+deactivate<br>

 ### Simulating/generating gene expression data:<br>
 The software GeneNetWeaver used to generate the datasets in the current study is available in the GitHub repository, [https://github.com/tschaffter/genenetweaver](https://github.com/tschaffter/genenetweaver)<br>
 We used our Jupyter notebook [Generate_replicates_for_network_inference.ipynb](/CODE/Generate_replicates_for_network_inference.ipynb) to call GeneNetWeaver to generate multiple replicates of steady-state and time-series gene expression datasets for realistic in silico networks of sizes of 50, and 100 genes containing various experimental conditions (knockouts, knockdowns, multifactorial perturbation, etc.).<br>